Koredotcom/docs/docs/gale/agents/agents-flows/agent-canvas-change-log.md

 * **Event tracking**: The change log records each time a user exits a property field in a node, capturing the timestamp, the user responsible for the change, and the change made.
 * **Filters for enhanced searchability**: Admins can filter the change log to easily track changes over time, by node, or by specific team members.

-## Using the Agent Canvas Change Log
+## Using the Agent Flow Change Log

 The change log automatically records every change made within the agent flow whenever a user exits a property field in any node.
 You can quickly scroll through the log to review the complete history of changes made across the flow.